strangerstudios/pmpro-woocommerce/readme.txt

 Sell memberships as a WooCommerce product and set members-only discounts in your ecommerce store.
 This free plugin integrates Paid Memberships Pro with WooCommerce with three key features:

-### 1. Sell Membership as a WooCommerce Product

-Each product can be assigned as a "Membership Product".
-Customers that purchase this product in WooCommerce will be assigned a membership level in Paid Memberships Pro.
-Using the features of PMPro, you can restrict member access to all types of premium content, courses, and community features.

-While [Paid Memberships Pro](https://wordpress.org/plugins/paid-memberships-pro/) has recurring subscriptions built-in, the default WooCommerce plugin only allows products to have a one-time payment.
-If you must use this plugin to sell recurring memberships through WooCommerce, you will also need WooCommerce Subscriptions.

-### 2. Set Custom Product Pricing Based on Membership Level
+### 1. Set Custom Product Pricing Based on Membership Level

 Each product in WooCommerce can have unique pricing set for your members only.

 When a logged in member views the product page, they will see their custom pricing and be able to purchase your products at this special price.

-### 3. Set a Storewide Discount for Members by Level
+### 2. Set a Storewide Discount for Members by Level

 Each membership level in Paid Memberships Pro can have a unique global percentage discount for your ecommerce store.